FinMiner/FinMiner/README.md

 Optional parameter.
 This parameter accepts the values _true_ or _false_ (the default is _false_).
 If this parameter is set to _true_ then no log files will be recorded onto the hard drive.

-### logDir
+### logPath
 Optional parameter.
-This is the name of the folder in which log files will be created.
-The default destination is _logs/_.
+This parameter can either be used to set the name of the folder in which log files will be created (e.g. `logPath=logfolder/`), or to specify a path to single file, which will be used for all logs (e.g. `logPath=logs/log.txt`, `logPath=/var/log/finminer/log.txt`, `logPath=C:\logs\log.txt`).
+Both relative and absolute paths work.
+Default value for this parameter is _logs/_.

 ### mport
 Optional parameter.